Application Note | ElastoSens™ Bio

-How to measure the enzymatic degradation of tissues and organs using the ElastoSens™ Bio?
+How to measure tissue degradation using the ElastoSens™ Bio

 by Dimitria Camasão and Assala Larbes,